drobledoruiz/conservation_genomics/filter.excess.het/README.md

 ## Usage

-To use the function it is necesary to load the file *filter.excess.het.R*:
+To use the function it is necesary to save the file *filter.excess.het.R*, and load it to *R*:

 ```
 source('/path_to_function/filter.excess.het.R')
 ```

-Then the function can be called:
+Then the function can be used:

 ```
 filtered.data <- filter.excess.het(gl = my.genlight,